DerFuchs/Armbian-with-Klipper-on-Fly-Gemini-3/README.md

 It is recommended to use another SD card to keep your current setup untouched.
 You can simply swap these cards on the left side of your Fly Gemini.

+# No Support
+The image runs fine for me, but understand that you need linux knowledge to set it up correctly and there is no support provided for them by anyone.
+Please educate yourself.

 # Restrictions
 You're not able to fully upgrade the Armbian OS (yet) because some of  the software has been hard-coded into the system by Mellow.
 As soon there's a possible solution for getting rid of it, this guide will be upgraded.
 But for now you will NOT get a fully (but mostly) independent system.